 Brachytherapy (internal radiotherapy) for prostate cancer

-Internal radiotherapy is also called brachytherapy.
+Brachytherapy is radiotherapy treatment given from inside the prostate gland.
 It is a treatment to try to cure early prostate cancer.
 There are 2 different types of internal radiotherapy for prostate cancer.

-If you have seed implantation brachytherapy, your doctor puts small radioactive seeds into your prostate gland from a fine needle in your back passage (rectum).
+If you have seed implantation brachytherapy, your doctor puts small radioactive seeds into your prostate gland.
+These are put in place using a fine needle inserted through the area of skin between the scrotum and the anus (the perineum).
 The seeds stay in and give a dose of radiation to the prostate over a few months.
-It is also called low dose rate brachytherapy.
+It is also called low dose rate brachytherapy (LDR).
 The radiation does not travel very far in the body.
 So, the surrounding healthy tissue receives a much smaller dose than the prostate gland.

 If you have high dose rate brachytherapy, your doctor puts thin tubes through the skin behind your testicles and into position inside the prostate.
-The thin tubes contain a radioactive material which gives a dose of radiotherapy to the prostate gland.
-When the correct dose has been reached the doctor removes the radioactive tubes.
+The thin tubes connect to a special machine which contains a radioactive material.
+This gives a dose of radiotherapy to the prostate gland.
+When the correct dose has been reached the doctor removes the tubes.
 You then have no radiation left in your prostate.
-You may have high dose rate brachytherapy alongside a course of external radiotherapy.

 Internal brachytherapy for prostate cancer usually involves one planning session and one treatment session.